Rob Roy's gravesite is located in Balquhidder, Scotland

 The Scholarship is in the sum of £500 per annum and will normally be awarded to one student for two years duration.

-The award holder will be required to act as the official piper to Clan Gregor and attend the Society’s Annual Gathering Weekend in July each year, to play at the Lochearnhead Highland Games, the Annual Dinner thereafter and at the beginning and end of the annual commemoration service usually held at Balquhidder Kirk on the Sunday.
+The award holder will be required to act as the official piper to Clan Gregor and attend the Society’s Annual Gathering Weekend in July, to play at the Lochearnhead Highland Games.
+There may also be a requirement to play at the Annual Dinner thereafter and at any commemoration service held at Balquhidder Kirk on the Sunday.

 The Scholarship holder should be able to play pipe music with connections to Clan Gregor as well as appropriate traditional music of Scotland.
-There may be a request to play on the day before Lochearnhead and some variation of these arrangements will take place when the Society hosts an International Clan Gathering in 2022.
+Subject to agreement, there may be some variation of these arrangements, particularly when the Society hosts an International Clan Gathering.

 BRADLEY PARKER

-The Society is delighted to announce that Bradley Parker has been selected on our behalf by the Royal Conservatoire of Scotland School of Piping as the first recipient of the Piping Scholarship.
+The Society is delighted to announce that Bradley Parker was selected on our behalf by the Royal Conservatoire of Scotland School of Piping as the first recipient of the Piping Scholarship.

 Contact us and apply!